-Managing a condominium is far from simple; there are countless operations involved with immense pressure from the owners that the condominium board is representing.
-This explains why a board is made up of multiple members who work together to work through their arduous list of responsibilities.
+Managing a condominium is no small task—there are countless operations to handle, all while dealing with pressure from owners that the board represents.
+This is why a board is made up of multiple members who work together to work through to tackle their list of important responsibilities.

-For all the operations that a condominium board undertakes, one expects there to eventually be a greater representation of technology solutions, if only because these operations are begging for technological solutions.
+Given the wide range of tasks that condominium boards handle, one might expect technology to play a larger role, if only because these operations are begging for technological solutions.
 Some of these operations are simply better suited for computers.
 For example:

 Reserve fund management and forecasting